-Lee Robertson always had an interest in helping others but only found his calling when he met an adult support worker and was instantly inspired to leave his retail job.
+Lee Robertson always had an interest in helping others but only made this his career when he met an adult support worker and was instantly inspired to leave his retail job.
 It didn’t sound anything like he had imagined and he was eager to know more about the role.
 Shortly after, he was successful at an interview and is now in the middle of his SVQ in care.

 “One of the most rewarding parts of my job is seeing the impact I can have when I’m providing support that helps transform someone’s life.
 One of the people I care for used to refuse to leave his house because his neighbours below him had two big dogs he was scared of.
 After working with him, he now happily walks past them and occasionally even stops to pet them.
 This may seem like an insignificant act to some people but knowing how far he’s come is just great.